[H2AI] SPI issue

 But in pin 17 and 18 we have link to TXD and RXD so I think we use SPI2 (SS1 (pin 6) still have problems in SPI2)

-Updated by Luiz Fernando Lavado Villa about 1 year ago
+Updated by Luiz Fernando Lavado Villa over 1 year ago

 We've made some progress on the SPI.
 Here are the things we've done on this front since we arrived in Glasgow.